PacktPublishing/Mastering-PostgreSQL-15-/README.md

 ## Get to Know the Author
 **Hans-Jürgen Schönig** has 20 years’ experience with PostgreSQL.
 He is the CEO of a PostgreSQL consulting and support company called CYBERTEC PostgreSQL International GmbH.
 It has successfully served countless customers around the globe.
 Before founding CYBERTEC PostgreSQL International GmbH in 2000, he worked as a database developer at a private research company that focused on the Austrian labor market, where he primarily worked on data mining and forecast models.
 He has also written several books about PostgreSQL.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803248349">https://packt.link/free-ebook/9781803248349 </a> </p>